justinknguyen/Pi-Guide/Pi-Guide/NAS.md

 ## Configuration

+If you have an external ssd, your Pi may have trouble booting due to static on the USB 3 port.
+Either plug it into the USB 2 port or put a USB hub between the ssd and the Pi.

 1. If you have an external drive, you can find it by entering:
    ```
    lsblk
    ```
    - `sda` indicates your external drive, and `mmcblk0` is your micro SD
-   - Note: if you have an external ssd, your Pi may have trouble booting due to static on the USB 3 port.
-Either plug it into the USB 2 port or put a USB hub between the two
 1. Partition your drive:
    ```
    sudo fdisk /dev/sda